random1001guy/todo-app/README.md

 # Getting Started with Create React App
 ## App is hosted live at [here](https://oranges-todo-app.netlify.app/).
 This todo-app project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It uses localStorage to store the user's todo list.

 ## Available Scripts